-It’s easy to feel overwhelmed by the daily headlines on climate change, ocean plastics, deforestation, and the many other threats to our planet.
-When we all work together, small changes to our daily routine can go a long way to helping the planet.
+It’s easy to feel overwhelmed by information and news on climate change, ocean plastics, deforestation, and the many other threats to our planet.
+When we all work (apart but) together, small changes to our daily routine can go a long way toward helping the planet.
 Here are five easy ways you can reduce your environmental impact:

-Eat less meat
+Eat local, eat less meat

-Have you heard of ‘Meatless Mondays’?
+If you are quarantining and maybe making more homemade meals, it could be a time to consider eating less meat.
 There are a number of reasons why eating vegetarian has a positive impact on the planet.
-The production of vegetarian food produces less carbon emissions than meat production, and it also uses considerably less water.
-By eating vegetarian for just one day a week with your family, you can have a positive impact on the environment.
+The production of vegetarian food produces fewer carbon emissions and considerably less water than meat production.
+By eating vegetarian for just one day a week, you can have a positive impact on the environment.

 Give to an environmental charity

 With Charitable Impact, you can set-up a recurring donation straight into your Impact Account, to ensure you have the greatest impact.
 Charitable Impact is an online giving platform that helps you to create the change you’d like to see in the world.
 You can sign up for a free account to start giving to the causes that matter most to you.

 How do you reduce your environmental impact?
 We’d love to hear from you, get in touch at @wearechimp.